Brackley Library - 6 July 2022

 A guide for parish and town councils in Northamptonshire

-This page was first published on 6 March 2020 and last updated on 6 January 2021 at 11:20hrs (updated advice re council meetings).
+This page was first published on 6 March 2020 and last updated on 1 July 2022 at 1000hrs (added graphics for walk-in vaccination centres).

 This page will be updated with information, guidance and answers to frequently asked questions related to the Coronavirus outbreak.
 The information is for parish and town councils in Northamptonshire.
 For general advice, members of the public should visit the UK government's Coronavirus information page.